 “We wanted to offer teachers and students a chance to still have a version of the Stone Lab field trip experience when travel to the lab isn’t possible for them,” said Dr. Brian Alford, Stone Lab assistant director.
 “We also hope the lessons will help enhance learning for our field trip groups, either to prepare them for their visit or to review what they learned once they’re back in the classroom.”

 The Fish Identification lesson introduces students to information about Lake Erie fish and how to identify them.
 The set includes video from a Stone Lab fish trawl along with teacher materials, student worksheets and classroom presentations.
 The accompanying Chat with A Biologist session can be scheduled with Alford, fisheries Extension educator Tory Gabriel, or Stone Lab manager Kevin Hart.

 The Benthic Macroinvertebrates field trip focuses on collecting common benthic macroinvertebrates and using them to determine the health of aquatic ecosystems.
 The set includes video showing collection techniques in a stream, along with teacher materials and worksheets that allow students to estimate the health of an ecosystem.
 The accompanying Chat with A Biologist session can be scheduled with Alford, Hart, or Ohio Sea Grant Assistant Director Dr. Kristen Fussell.

-Stay tuned to social media, the Ohio Sea Grant email newsletter and the go.osu.edu/SLvirtual website for announcements as additional virtual field trips are completed.
+Stay tuned to social media and the Ohio Sea Grant email newsletter for announcements as additional virtual field trips are completed.
 Newsletter sign-up and links to social media channels are available at go.osu.edu/subscribe.